hffmn/weather-bot-for-telegram/README.md

 [Image alt](https://github.com/hffmn/weather-bot-for-telegram/raw/master/11121.png)

-# Use
+# Test

-U can find it by name: echochatbotfortg
+U can find it by name: echochatbotfortg (not working)